Royal Beach Seminyak – Traditional, charming, and so unlike the mega resorts nearby.

 - Room Service: Available 24 hours a day.

-- Room Types: Superior Rooms • Deluxe Rooms • Grand Deluxe Rooms • 1-Bedroom Villas • 2-Bedroom Villas
+- Room Types: Superior Room • Deluxe Room • Grand Deluxe Rooms • 1-Bedroom Villa • 2-Bedroom Villa • List of all Rooms

-- Smoking Rooms: No smoking in the rooms or public areas, but OK anywhere else.
+- Smoking Rooms: No smoking in the rooms or public areas, but okay anywhere else.

 - Best Room: The 1-Bedroom Villas are 5 times larger than the rooms (which are also spacious).
 The pick of the bunch are those with private pools and facing the sea.
 The separate living areas and butler service add to the appeal.

-- For Families: Some rooms can fit in an extra single bed, while a few villas feature 2 bedrooms.
+- For Families: Some rooms can fit in extra single beds, while a few villas feature 2 bedrooms.

 - Walking & Cycling: Walkable to everything that Seminyak and Legian have to offer.
 Cycling around the main roads of Seminyak is increasingly problematic given the traffic, but pleasant along the backstreets and further south on the beachside path.
 Ask the reception about bike rentals.